031devstudios/weighmybru2/README.md

 |  1  | Screen Clamp                      |
 |  4  | washers (Used for HX711)          |

-<span style="font-size: 4px;">* Bottom has 2 options - supported has engineered supports while the standard requires you to slice with your own supports</span>
+* Bottom has 2 options - supported has engineered supports while the standard requires you to slice with your own supports